LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - make embedded terminal usable
   - needs app.requests copy
   - should probably have a mode that disables running real commands if i want to use it as a text editor for puzzles
+  - suspending the repl is going to be nontrivial. i do have bake_relocatable_value so i could do it. the problem is just when its supposed to alias a world thing like inspect_wall.
 - theres still a place you can walk through the wall in the life room, can just make the exit 2 wide
 - option for double sided puzzle
   - make the back wall of the mandelbrot room match the green so the puzzle makes sense in the other direction too